 Remediation - There are many areas of the site which are known or suspected of, suffering from contamination and some areas of possible mine working.
-The master plan presents the opportunity to identify exactly where these areas are located and any risks they may pose, and then implement a strategy to remediate them.
+Detailed site investigations will be required to identify exactly where these areas are located and any risks they may pose, and then implement a strategy to remediate them.

 Community Benefits - The developers should remain aware that the Council can offer a package of measures to support training and employment initiatives.
-With a land release of this size, it is anticipated that local people can benefit through the construction phase though access to employment opportunities.
+With a land release of this size, it is anticipated that local people can benefit through the construction phase through access to employment opportunities.
 This should be discussed with the Council at an early stage in the process to ensure that best use is made of available support measures and that developers fully accord with the aim of ensuring opportunities are available to local people.